 1.0 Purpose

 1.1 The Purpose of this Technology Control Plan(TCP) is to ensure that all Unites States’ government regulations, laws, recommendations etc. regarding export control are adhered to by University of Wisconsin-Madison.
-These regulations include, but are not limited to, Export Administration Regulations(EAR), International Traffic in Arms Regulations(ITAR), and those issued by the Office of Foreign Asset Control and the Department of Defense.
+These regulations include, but are not limited to, Export Administration Regulations(EAR), International Traffic in Arms Regulations(ITAR), and those issued by the Office of Foreign Asset Control(OFAC), and the Department of Defense.

-1.2 These regulations prohibit the transfer of Export Controlled Material including technology, data, information, documents, software and any other restricted material to foreign national visitors, students, employees, companies, or governments unless authorized under a fundamental research, public domain, education or employment exception/exemption.
+1.2 These regulations prohibit the transfer of Export Controlled Material including technology, data, information, documents, software, and any other restricted material to foreign national visitors, students, employees, companies, or governments unless authorized under a fundamental research, public domain, education or employment exception/exemption.

 1.2.1 Licensing to allow for the transfer of export controlled data must be obtained through governmental processes BEFORE the transfer of said data occurs.